anubhavsrivastava/awesome-chess/README.md

 ### Community

+-   [Chess Stack Exchange](https://chess.stackexchange.com) - All Question and Answer related to chess by the community.
 -   [2700Chess.com](https://2700chess.com/) - This website is dedicated to monitoring the live ratings of the top chess players in the world.
 Includes games from all
 -   [TheWeekInChess](http://theweekinchess.com/) - Daily Chess News and Games.
 Weekly digest for download.
 Also watch live games.
 -   [Chesscademy](https://www.chesscademy.com/) - Learn to play chess via tutorials, puzzles and challenges.